Saturday, May 23, 2026

 Result pass

 In the example above the report was written to the admin user's home directory.
 We need to change the permissions on the report file so we can secure copy (SCP) the file from the virtual server to the host/hypervisor desktop.
-Use the following commands.
+Use the following commands in bold.

 total 5148